Books of the Week:

 - People who cannot seem to understand that I am not responsible for television scheduling, casting, or filming.
 While it might be nice to be that omnipotent, it’s not going to happen.

 I think that’s enough to start with, right?
 I know it’s futile to let stuff like this get to me.
 I have no control over any of it.
 I should let it go!
 And truthfully, I try to.
-Homophobic Kim Davis, wealthy and talented Miley Cyrus, and above all, Donald Trump, could not care less what I think about them.
-For that matter, my terrier couldn’t!
-And I’m pretty much linked to my elbow, for better or worse.
-There are impatient people and baffled repairmen all over the world.
+For example, homophobic Kim Davis could not care less what I think about her.